Coastal Risk Map updated 2/11/2021

-Through the WCMC schools programme our children have been using this interactive map to look at risks on the coastline, use the layers tool above to find out:
+Through the WCMC schools programme our children have been using this interactive map to look at flood and erosion risks on the coastline, use the layers tool above to find out:

 - Is your favourite beach or even house, at risk of a 1 in 200 year coastal flood event?

 - How fast is the coastline eroding near you?
 Will houses fall into the sea?
 When?

 - We combined all coastal risks and made our risk score of the coastline or RBM.
 Compared to the rest of Wales, does your coastline have a high risk score?
 For more information about our RBM document click here

 The tidal flood risk model and coastal erosion risk model were developed by Natural Resources Wales, more information can be found here

 Climate Change and Coasts Education Programme - Welsh Curriculum 2022